D34DPlayer/grognon/README.md

 This is not ordered and will evolve over time

-- [ ] Use a PostgreSQL database for the internal storage
 - [ ] Support other database types for Connections
 - [ ] Allow editing Connections
 - [ ] Migrate from incremental IDs to UUIDs